Notices

 ALL GLORY TO GOD!

-All who brought food & drink, and who tidied up afterwards (Dan and Joshua, for vacuuming/tidying).
+All who brought food & drink to share, and who tidied up afterwards (Delia: for hoovering).

-Our servers, choir, helpers, and all who support us at All Saints.
+Our servers, choir, helpers, all who support us at All Saints.

 +